PaulTreanor/paultreanor.com/content/blog/save-slides-image.md

 # How to download an image from Google Slides  🏞

-Not sure why Google didn’t include an option to download images directly from Slides, this is a pretty fast work around.
+Not sure why Google didn’t include an option to download images directly from Slides, this is a reasonably fast work around.

 ### 1. Save the image to Google Keep